ripienaar/free-for-dev/README.md

   * [Squidex](https://squidex.io/) - Offers free tier for small projects.
 API / GraphQL first.
 Open source and based on event sourcing (versing every change automatically).
   * [InstaWP](https://instawp.com/) - Launch a WordPress site in a few seconds.
 A free tier with 5 Active Sites, 500 MB Space, 48 hrs Site Expiry.
   * [Storyblok](https://www.storyblok.com) - A Headless CMS for developers and marketers that works with all modern frameworks.
 The Community (free) tier offers Management API, Visual Editor, ten sources, Custom Field Types, Internationalization (unlimited languages/locales), Asset Manager (up to 2500 assets), Image Optimizing Service, Search Query, Webhook + 250GB Traffic/month included.
+  * [Saleor](https://saleor.io/) - Open-source, GraphQL and API-first CMS with focus on commerce.
+Run free developer plan on cloud or self-host.
   * [WPJack](https://wpjack.com) - Set up WordPress on any cloud in less than 5 minutes!
 The free tier includes 1 server, 2 sites, free SSL certificates, and unlimited cron jobs.
 No time limits or expirations—your website, your way.

 **[⬆️ Back to Top](#table-of-contents)**